queezythegreat/arduino-cmake/README.rst

 Contributors
 ------------

-I would like to thank the follwoing people for contributing to **Arduino CMake**:
+I would like to thank the following people for contributing to **Arduino CMake**:

 * Marc Plano-Lesay (`Kernald`_)
 * James Goppert (`jgoppert`_)